DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 The client may decrease `<min-query-len>`, but the length must remain a multiple of 64 bytes.

-# Padding for client queries over TCP
+# Padding For Client Queries Over TCP

 Prior to encryption, queries are padded using the ISO/IEC 7816-4 format.
 The padding starts with a byte valued 0x80 followed by a variable number of NUL bytes.